 Our Visitor Information Centres in Bangor and Newtownards have a knowledgeable team who would be delighted to help offer tips and suggestions for how to make the most of your time in the city and the wider borough.

-Each of our centres have a gift shop - pick up a memento of your trip from a range of items including souvenirs, locally crafted jewellery, ornaments, bath and body products and so much more.
+Each of our centres has a gift shop - pick up a memento of your trip from a range of items including souvenirs, locally crafted jewellery, ornaments, books of local interest and so much more.

 Bangor Visitor Information Centre | Ards Visitor Information Centre